AlmostReliable/.github/.github/CONTRIBUTING.md

 To save your time and ours, we will close contributions that belong to the general support category without further feedback.

 ## **🐞 Issue Tracker**

 The issue tracker is the preferred method to report bugs and request features.
-You can also do so in our [Discord] but we will quickly lose focus there.
+The [Discord] is only being used for discussions about already submitted issues.

 This serves three purposes:
 1. having everything centralized in one spot